ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 the CPU from fetching instructions from flash during the erase and write operations and cause your drone crash.
 ### Antipattern Category
+Known:Where_was_I
 ### Keyword
 performance
 ### Note
+Information on RAM is now being saved before reboot.

 ## Commit #416
 ### Hash